MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-prerequisites.md

 ## Example

 <!--Here's an example to help you understand how your UKG Pro WFM structure influences the way you set up your teams and how schedule information syncs to Shifts.-->
-Here's an example to help you understand how your UKG Pro WFM structure influences the way you set your teams, mapping consideration, and how information syncs to Shifts.
+Here's an example to help you understand how your UKG Pro WFM structure influences the way you set your teams, mapping considerations, and how information syncs to Shifts.

 ### Scenario